Rotork (LON:ROR) Stock Price Crosses Above 200-Day Moving Average of $0.00

-ROR has been the subject of several research reports.
-Berenberg Bank restated a “buy” rating and issued a GBX 430 ($5.62) price objective on shares of Rotork in a research report on Monday, May 17th.
-Shore Capital restated a “sell” rating on shares of Rotork in a research report on Friday, April 30th.
-Two analysts have rated the stock with a sell rating, one has given a hold rating and four have given a buy rating to the company’s stock.
-Rotork currently has a consensus rating of “Hold” and a consensus target price of GBX 379.17 ($4.95).
+ROR has been the topic of several recent analyst reports.
+Berenberg Bank reaffirmed a “buy” rating and issued a GBX 430 ($5.62) price target on shares of Rotork in a report on Monday, May 17th.
+Shore Capital reaffirmed a “sell” rating on shares of Rotork in a report on Friday, April 30th.
+Two investment analysts have rated the stock with a sell rating, one has issued a hold rating and four have given a buy rating to the stock.
+The company presently has a consensus rating of “Hold” and a consensus price target of GBX 379.17 ($4.95).

 Rotork plc designs, manufactures, and markets flow control and instrumentation solutions for the oil and gas, water and wastewater, power, chemical, process, and industrial markets worldwide.
 It operates through three segments: Oils & Gas; Water & Power; and Chemical, Process & Industrial segments.